thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class WrongListingTypeError extends Error {
     constructor(marketplaceContractAddress: string, listingId?: string, actualType?: string, expectedType?: string);
 }

+// Warnings were encountered during analysis:
+//
+// dist/src/schema/contracts/custom.d.ts:1214:5 - (ae-incompatible-release-tags) The symbol "inputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal
+// dist/src/schema/contracts/custom.d.ts:1215:5 - (ae-incompatible-release-tags) The symbol "outputs" is marked as @public, but its signature references "AbiTypeSchema" which is marked as @internal

 // (No @packageDocumentation comment for this package)